hyperledger/besu/docs/Using-Pantheon/RPC-PubSub.md

 Use the `syncing` parameter with `eth_subscribe` to be notified about synchronization progress.

-The synchronizing subscription returns an object indicating the synchronization progress.
+When behind the chain head, the synchronizing subscription returns an object indicating the synchronization progress.
+When fully synchronized, returns false.

-Use the [`--ws-refresh-delay` option](../Reference/Pantheon-CLI-Syntax.md#ws-refresh-delay) to configure how often the synchronizing subscription returns an object.
-The default is 5000 milliseconds.

 !!!example
     To subscribe to synchronizing notifications: